erika-freitas/url-shortener/README.md

 # URL Shortener

-This was a guided project from DIO's instructor [Alexia Dorneles](https://github.com/alexiadorneles).
+This is a guided project by DIO's instructor [Alexia Dorneles](https://github.com/alexiadorneles).
 <br><br>
 ### Available Scripts: